 Tuning resonant circuit in the wireless radio receivers

-In the radio receiver , the tuning circuit is connected to the antenna that is hit by electromagnetic waves of different frequency transmitted by different stations , These different frequencies generate in the antenna currents having the same frequencies of their stations , Thus , the tuning circuit in the radio receiver allows only the current that has frequency equal to that of the circuit to pass .
+In the radio receiver, the tuning circuit is connected to the antenna that is hit by electromagnetic waves of different frequency transmitted by different stations, These different frequencies generated in the antenna currents having the same frequencies of their stations, Thus, the tuning circuit in the radio receiver allows only the current that has frequency equal to that of the circuit to pass.

-When you like to hear a certain broadcast station , you tune the frequency of the circuit either by altering the capacitor capacitance or the number of turns in the coil to allow only the current that its frequency resonate with the circuit frequency .
+When you like to hear a certain broadcast station, you tune the frequency of the circuit either by altering the capacitor capacitance or the number of turns in the coil to allow only the current that its frequency resonates with the circuit frequency.